Renegade (video game): Development

-The game was created by Yoshihisa Kishimoto.
+The game was conceptualized by Yoshihisa Kishimoto at Technōs Japan.
 He previously worked at Data East, where he created the successful laserdisc games Cobra Command (1984) and Road Blaster (1985).
-Data East's competitor Technōs Japan was a fan of his work and were interested in entering the laserdisc game business, so they called him for a meeting.
+Technōs Japan, which was founded by Data East alumni, attempted to recruit him and called him for a meeting.
 Kishimoto instead pitched a different idea he had in mind, one that did not require laserdisc technology.
-He instead pitched a semi-autobiographical game based on his teenage high school years, with the protagonist Kunio-kun loosely based on himself.
+He instead pitched a semi-autobiographical game based on his teenage high school years, with the protagonist Kunio loosely based on himself.
 Kishimoto recalled his experiences as a high school student regularly getting into fights on a daily basis, which was partly triggered by a break-up with a girl who dumped him.
 Kishimito was also a fan of Bruce Lee's Hong Kong martial arts films, particularly Enter the Dragon (1973).
 He combined elements from Lee's Enter the Dragon with that of his own life to create the concept for Nekketsu Kōha Kunio-kun.

 In contrast to earlier side-scrolling martial arts action games, most notably Irem's Kung-Fu Master (1984), Kunio-kun greatly increased the amount of health available to the player and the enemies.
 This allowed Kishimoto to create gameplay centered around the "knock-down-drag-out" fights, as seen in Bruce Lee films such as Enter the Dragon as well as the altercations Kishimoto had himself experienced in his youth.
 Rather than one-hit kills, his idea was that the player needed to hit enemies multiple times, "beating them up" in order to defeat them.
 Compared to earlier side-scrollers, the environment was expanded to a scrolling arena-like space, while the combat system was more highly developed.

 The use of an isometric perspective, combined with separate buttons for punching and kicking, also meant that the player character could no longer press up to jump like in Kung-Fu Master.
 To compensate, an additional jump button was added instead, resulting in the standard three-button beat 'em up control scheme.

 Localization and ports

 Renegade is a localization of the Japanese Nekketsu Kōha Kunio-kun for the North American and worldwide markets, with the game's graphics changed in an attempt to adapt the game's setting to a more western style (with what can be seen as thinly veiled 'inspiration' from the film The Warriors).
-The gangs of thugs and bikers featured in Renegade were originally high school delinquents, bōsōzoku members, a sukeban along with her minions, and finally Yakuza members in Kunio-kun.
+The gangs of thugs and bikers featured in Renegade were originally high school delinquents, bōsōzoku members, a sukeban along with her minions, and finally yakuza members in Kunio-kun.
 The subway level in the first stage was originally a Japanese train station, whereas most of the signs and billboards in the last two stages were also written in Japanese.
 The title of the Japanese version was influenced by Konami's arcade game, Shinnyuushain Tooru-Kun (known outside Japan as Mikie).